letigsainz/Spotify-Discover-v2/README.md

 It uses the Spotify Web API to access your followed artists, check if they've released any new music, and if so, add the tracks to a new playlist for that month.

-Note: This app uses Werkzeug's simple development server, rather than an actual web server, so it is not appropriate for production use.
+**Note**: This app uses Werkzeug's simple development server, rather than an actual web server, so it is not appropriate for production use.

 ## Screenshots
 ![Start Screen](/spotipy/screenshots/start.png)